Buds turn into full-blown breasts

 They’re sensitive to the sun

-If you want your breasts to remain as youthful as possible for as long as possible, don’t forget your chest when you’re slathering on sunscreen.
+If you want to protect your breasts, don’t forget your chest when you’re slathering on sunscreen.
 “If some breast skin is exposed it will age just like any other skin on your body that is exposed to sun.
-It can get wrinkly and look old,” says Dr. Hazen.
+It can get wrinkly,” says Dr. Hazen.

 “Sensations you feel around the nipple and areola comes from nerves inside the chest,” says Dr. Hazen.
 “If you have small breasts, the distance to the nerves is really short, so you may have more sensitivity.
 As they grow or droop over time, though, that nerve gets stretched out and the sensation may lessen.”
 Though some changes are unavoidable, there are still things you can do to keep your breasts healthy and decrease your chance of breast cancer.